-This obligation is included in accounts payable and accrued expenses.
-The annual change in the value of these instruments is included in the realized and unrealized loss on investments and other financial instruments.
+The swap instrument values are included in accounts payable and accrued expenses on the statement of financial position.
+The annual changes in the values of the swap instruments are included in the realized and unrealized gains and losses on investments and other financial instruments on the statement of activities.

-Interest due on the term loan and the bonds in connection with the headquarters building was capitalized while the space was under renovation and unoccupied.
+As noted in Note 8, Interest due on the term loan and the bonds in connection with the headquarters building was capitalized while the space was under renovation and unoccupied.

-Future annual maturities on long-term debt as of September 30, 2011, are as follows (in thousands):
+Future annual maturities on long-term debt as of September 30, 2013, are as follows (in thousands):